Almost-linear time decoding algorithm for topological codes: Weighted growth version of the Union-Find decoder

 The algorithm we have described so far grows all (odd) clusters uniformly in each round.
 We now discuss one simple way in which this growth strategy can be altered to improve the performance of the decoder.
 We recall that our basic argument in the proof of Theorem~\ref{theo:UF_perf} was that if a cluster is odd there exists at least one path of errors connecting this cluster to a vertex outside the cluster.
 When the error rate is small, it is likely that only one error chain terminates in the cluster.
 When the cluster grows, we add some number of edges that is proportional to the number of boundary vertices.
 If we add $b$ new edges, then only $1/b$ of those edges correctly cover the error.
 The larger the boundary of the cluster, the more 'incorrect' edges we are adding.
 By growing smaller clusters first, fewer erasures will be added in total, which increases the chance success in the the final erasure decoding step .

 The {\em Weighted Growth} version of the Union-Find decoder is achieved by always growing the cluster with the smallest boundary size.
-The Weighted Growth Union-Find decoder can also be implemented in linear time.
 This small modification improves the threshold of the 2d toric code from $9.2\%$ to $9.9\%$ for phase-flip errors and from $2.4\%$ to $2.6\%$ with faulty-syndrome measurements.

+The Weighted Growth Union-Find decoder can also be implemented in almost-linear time.
+To achieve this complexity, we need to sort the clusters by boundary size.
+This can be done in linear time in $n$ because clusters boundary size are integer with values between 1 and $O(n)$.